Elijahscriptdev/Buzz_me/README.md

 # Project: BuzzLife Blog

-This is part of Capstone project in Microverse's rails curriculum.
-Find it [here](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561)
+This is part of Capstone project in Microverse's rails curriculum, to build a Ruby on Rails application where people can write articles.
+Find it [here](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561).
-To build a Ruby on Rails application where people can write articles covering all aspects of life.
+This is a website with articles about books, wedding business, fishing equipment, mushrooms - anything that you can write an article.

 ## Built With